donwardpeng/codemash_flutter_precompiler/Readme.md

-# Codemash 2019 Precompiler Session - Bringing ML to Mobile Apps - Let's build an app to perform Face Recognition using Flutter
+## Codemash 2019 Precompiler Session - Bringing ML to Mobile Apps - Let's build an app to perform Face Recognition using Flutter

+### What's this Session About?

 Flutter is Google’s cross-platform development framework for quickly crafting high-quality native apps on Web, iOS, Android, and ChromeOS in record time.